openstack/performance-docs/doc/source/introduction.rst

 Who is contributing to this guide?
 ----------------------------------

-Short answer: OpenStack community.
+Short answer: The OpenStack community.

-A bit longer answer: performance engineers from various companies, cloud operators, OpenStack projects developers, etc. We all are part of **Performance Team**.
-Therefore you can find here test plans and methodologies, that were written keeping in mind all these groups of people, their interest and experience.
+Longer answer: performance engineers from various companies, cloud operators, OpenStack project developers, etc. We all are part of the **Performance Team**.
+Therefore, here you can find test plans and methodologies that were written keeping in mind all of these groups of people, their interests and experiences.